BreadchainCoop/gas-killer-analyzer/README.md

 ```

-The analysis report is written to `reports.csv`.
+The analysis report is written to the `OUTPUT_FILE` env variable.